-From her studio looking out over a lake in Reston, VA, Cindy draws inspiration for her contemporary wall quilts from the view of nature outside her window every day.
-Pebbles on the path or currents in water might become part of the texture she stitches into each piece.
-Color combinations in bird feathers or flowering plants might slip into the palette she uses to start her next design.
+From my studio looking out over a lake in Reston, VA, I draw inspiration for my contemporary wall quilts from the view of nature outside my window every day.
+Pebbles on the path or currents in water might become part of the texture I stitch into each piece.
+Color combinations in bird feathers or flowering plants might slip into the palette I use to start my next design.

 The color is the first step.
-Putting colors together intuitively, she uses fabric the way a painter might use paint to create graphic compositions that engage the viewer from a distance, yet invite a closer look.
+Putting colors together intuitively, I like to use fabric the way a painter might use paint to create graphic compositions that engage the viewer from a distance, yet invite a closer look.

 The texture is the second step.
 The stitching lines provide contrast and dimension to the piece, integrating the different elements into a cohesive whole.
-Cindy does all of her stitching on a sewing machine, but it is entirely hand driven.
+I do all of my stitching on a sewing machine, but it is entirely hand driven.
 There’s no computer program or marking ahead of time.
-She stitches the motifs freehand using the needle and thread of the machine like a pencil or a brush.
+I stitch the motifs freehand using the needle and thread of the machine like a pencil or a brush.

-Cindy comes from a long line of women who have expressed themselves using a needle and thread, although curiously there were no quilters in her family.
-Creating with various forms of fabric and thread has been a part of my life since she was a child, and she is self taught as a fiber artist, with lots of experimentation along the way.
-Her formal education includes a BA in Fine Arts from the College of William and Mary and an MBA from George Washington University.
+I come from a long line of women who have expressed themselves using a needle and thread, although curiously there were no quilters in my family.
+Creating with various forms of fabric and thread has been a part of my life since I was a child, and I am self taught as a fiber artist, with lots of experimentation along the way.
+My formal education includes a BA in Fine Arts from the College of William and Mary and an MBA from George Washington University.

-Cindy travels extensively showing and selling her work in fine art and fine craft shows nationwide.
-Her work can be found in private collections all over the country.
-She is a teacher and author of Artful Improv: Explore Color Recipes, Building Blocks & Free Motion Quilting, published by C&T Publishing in November 2016.
+I travel extensively showing and selling my work in fine art and fine craft shows nationwide.
+My work can be found in private collections all over the country.
+I am a teacher and author of Artful Improv: Explore Color Recipes, Building Blocks & Free Motion Quilting, published by C&T Publishing in November 2016.
 Please open the "Lectures and Workshops" tab on this website for a description of available talks and classes.